baigwajida/baigwajida/README.md

 - 👋 Hi, I’m @baigwajida
 - 👀 I’m interested in entry-level jobs as Software Engineer in Python, Java, or DevOps, Cloud(AWS)
-- 🌱 I’m currently learning Java, Springboot
+- 🌱 I’m currently learning Docker and AWS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me - on my email ie baigwajida@gmail.com or call me at +91-8127088908